Gaurav's Blog

 The Talking Stick Problem

-We have N (>2) nodes, each synchronized among themselves and each having a copy of a particular process running on them.
-Each process reads the incoming data on the network and generates the same output.
-We need the output to be written onto the network.
+We have $N$ (>2) nodes, each synchronized amongst themselves and each of them has an identical program running on them.
+The program reads the incoming data on the network and generates some output, which is sent on the network.
 However, we want only one node to be transmitting this output at a time.
 If there is a failure, another node should pick up, but only one node should transmit the output until it fails.
-Upon a failure, the operation should resume within f ms.
+Upon a failure, regular operation should resume within $f$ ms.

-An easy approach is to keep an arbitrator, who expects a ping from the node with the talking stick every (f/4) ms or so.
-If it does not, it assigns the talking stick to some-other node and resume operation.
+An naive approach is to keep an arbitrator, who expects a ping from the node with a `talking stick’ every ($f/4$) ms or so.
+If it does not, it assigns the talking stick to some other node and resume operation.
 Whenever a node comes back up, it has lost its talking stick.
-A glaring failure of this approach is its one point of failure.
+A glaring weakness of this approach is its single point of failure.
 How do we solve this problem?
 We keep another node to make sure the arbitrator is alive.
 How do we know that the new node is alive?
 By keeping another node to see if the new node is alive all the time.
-And, Congratulations!
-We just landed ourselves an instance of the Von Neumann Catastrophe.
+And so on.
+Clearly not a feasible solution.

-A likely solution is this: Each node is assigned a unique numerical id, from 1 to N. _Each node knows its own id, and we are given that the clocks are already synchronized amongst the nodes.
+Another likely solution is this: Each node is assigned a unique numerical id, from 1 to $N$.
+Each node knows its own id, and we are given that the clocks are already synchronized amongst the nodes.
 The talking node, apart from the data, can transmit a ping to other nodes that it is alive.
-When a node _i, which was the talking node, fails, all nodes realize this, since they stop receiving data from it on the network.
-Each node has a hard-coded timeout for i, after which they expect i+1 to take over.
-If i+1 is up and running it takes over and transmits on the network that it is alive and in-charge.
-If it is not, all nodes collectively time-out on i+1 and start expecting i+2 to take over now, and so on.
+When a node $i$, which was the talking node, fails, all nodes realize this, since they stop receiving data from it on the network.
+Each node has a hard-coded timeout for $i$, after which they expect $i+1$ to take over.
+If $i+1$ is up and running it takes over and transmits on the network that it is alive and in-charge.
+If it is not, all nodes collectively time-out on $i+1$ and start expecting $i+2$ to take over now, and so on.

 I am still thinking of how to improve this further.
 Suggestions?